Anpliat/Vehicle-Routing-Problem/README.md

 * 15 trucks with a maximum capacity of 1200 kg

 ### Aim of VRP
-Generate a set of routes, one route for every truck according to the following constraints:
+Generate a set of routes, one route for every truck, according to the following constraints:
 * The total route cost of all routes is minimized.
 * Each customer is served once by exactly one truck without order splitting.
 * The total demand of the customers visited by a route does not exceed the capacity of the truck.